BrightView Holdings Debt

 BrightView Holdings holds a debt-to-equity ratio of 1.196.
-At this time, BrightView Holdings' Long Term Debt is fairly stable compared to the past year.
-Short and Long Term Debt is likely to climb to about 11.7 M in 2024, whereas Long Term Debt Total is likely to drop slightly above 1 B in 2024.
+At this time, BrightView Holdings' Long Term Debt To Capitalization is fairly stable compared to the past year.
+Total Debt To Capitalization is likely to climb to 0.70 in 2024, whereas Long Term Debt Total is likely to drop slightly above 1 B in 2024. .
 BrightView Holdings' financial risk is the risk to BrightView Holdings stockholders that is caused by an increase in debt.
-In other words, with a high degree of financial leverage come high-interest payments, which usually reduce Earnings Per Share (EPS).

 Asset vs Debt